 To enter Israel, a passport valid for a minimum of six months from the date of entry is required by the nationals referred to in the chart above.

 Due to a lack of diplomatic relations between Israel and many Arabic or predominantly Muslim countries, those with Israel entry stamps in their passports will not be allowed entry.
-It is therefore advisable to ask border control agents for a 17L form which they will stamp in place of your passport.
+Since January 2013, visitors are given an entry card instead of a stamp on arrival which you must keep until you leave.

-An A/1 visa can be issued to those who are eligible for immigration.
+An A/1 temporary resident visa can be issued to those who are eligible for immigration.

 Processing for visas for Israel should take around seven days, although it may take up to a month.
 Working days in Israel are from Sunday to Thursday.

 Your visa can be extended (there is a fee) at the Ministry of the Interior office in Israel.

 Israel does not quarantine healthy pets who meet the following requirements: pets must have a 15-digit ISO pet microchip and must be vaccinated against rabies at least 30 days (but not more than one year) before travel.
 More than 30 days after vaccination, your pet must have a blood titer test.
 Within 10 days of travel, the Israel Veterinary Certificate must be completed by a veterinarian.
 Pets under the age of three months cannot be imported to Israel.